Undivided Resources

 Specialized Supervision

-Regional Centers may be able to fund specialized child care services (sometimes referred to as day care, child care, or specialized supervision) for parents who work full-time or are enrolled in full-time job training or education programs that will lead to employment and can only take place beyond the child’s school day.
+Regional Centers may be able to fund specialized child care services (also referred to as day care, child care, or specialized supervision) for parents who work full-time or are enrolled in full-time job training or education programs that will lead to employment and can only take place beyond the child’s school day.
+Typically, this service comes in the form of 1:1 child care that functions similarly to respite in terms of hiring and paying providers.
 Some Regional Centers may offer exceptions to rules regarding what kind of work or study a parent must be engaged in to receive day care services; limited or one-time exceptions may be made for parents who are working part-time, studying for a licensing exam, doing volunteer work that helps Regional Center families, etc.

 In order to receive funding for day care services, the child’s care and supervision needs must exceed that of a non-disabled child of the same age, such that they cannot participate in regular childcare resources in the community (such as day care centers, after school programs, YMCA, and others).
 The care hours are usually awarded during periods when a child is not in school, e.g., after school or during school vacations.

-Child care is generally funded to the extent the cost exceeds childcare costs for a typical child; in other words, only the portion in excess of typical childcare costs will be funded.
-Often, additional child care/specialized supervision/personal assistance funding will be available for older children and young adults, as their typically developing peers can be home alone and usually do not require one-on-one day care services.
+Child care is generally funded only to the extent the cost exceeds that for a typically developing child; in other words, only the portion in excess of typical child care costs will be funded.
+Often, additional child care/specialized supervision/personal assistance funding or center-based day care may be available for teenagers and young adults, as their typically developing peers can be home alone and usually do not require 1:1 day care services.

 Hear Lisa break down the difference between specialized supervision and respite in this clip: